UltimateTournament/TangiaDocs/docs/integration/http-api.md

 {
   "Events": [
     {
       "EventID":        "A_RANDOM_UNIQUE_ID",
       "InteractionID":  "ID_YOU_DEFINED_IN_THE_DASHBOARD",
-      "Price": 123, // these are USD cents "BuyerName": "Display Name of the buyer"
+      "Price":          123, // these are USD cents "BuyerName":      "Display Name of the buyer",
-    }
+			"CreatedAt":      "2022-07-22T10:29:50.301272+02:00",
+			"Metadata":       "arbitrary string that you defined in the dashboard", "GameID":         "game_abcdef",
+			"Title":          "Best Item Title Ever!",
+			"Description":    "What more can I say...",
+			"Rating":         "pos|neg|neut" // used for creator analytics }
   ]
 }